matthewcarbone/hdspin/README.md

 make
 ```

-Note, it is required you have MPI available on your system in order to build hdspin.
-You can do this via your system's package managers (such as Homebrew or apt). hdspin is tested with openmpi.
-See [here](https://github.com/mpi4py/setup-mpi/blob/master/setup-mpi.sh) for how hdspin's CI system installs MPI (you can emulate this).

-There are three options for the user to set:
+At compile time, there are three options for the user to set:
 * `-DPRECISON=<INT>` is the maximum number of spins you can use during the simulation.
 Should be a power of 2 (as recommended by the Arbitrary Precision library).
 Default is `256`.
 Note that this is the _maximum_ value you can use for `N_spins` in the simulation.
 * `-DBUILD_TESTS={ON, OFF}` is a boolean flag for telling CMake whether or not to compile the testing suite.
 Default is `OFF`.
 * `-DSMOKE={ON, OFF}` controls whether or not to use the smoke testing or not.
 Smoke tests basically run tests using slightly less statistics, and are generally faster.
 Default is `ON`.